mehdi-farsi/activerecord-search/README.md

 ## Usage

-This plugin permits, with few lines of code, to have a lightweight and steady ActiveRecord search engine.
+This plugin permits, with few lines of code, to have a lightweight and steady ActiveRecord search-engine.

 Below is an example of the features offered by this plugin: